Internet in Pakistan: Mobile Broadband

 A 2025 report by the Asian Development Bank (ADB) highlights significant structural issues within Pakistan’s digital ecosystem, revealing that the country is falling behind regional and global peers in telecom modernization.
-Despite a telecom market valued at $4.52 billion, Pakistan has yet to roll out 5G services and continues to struggle with high taxation, limited fibre-optic expansion, and delayed policy reforms.
+Despite a telecom market valued at $4.52 billion, Pakistan continues to struggle with high taxation, limited fibre-optic expansion, and delayed policy reforms.

 With over 100 countries already launching commercial 5G, Pakistan’s repeated postponement of 5G spectrum auctions and lack of investment in 3G and 4G infrastructure underscore its stagnation.
 Political instability and regulatory delays have further dimmed prospects for rapid digital advancement, casting a shadow over its projected growth to $5.32 billion by 2029.

 Language

 Most Internet usage in Pakistan is still in English.
 Many Urdu based newspapers maintain an Urdu presence on the web, however, common usage is often done in romanized Urdu.

 Right of way draft rules 2018

 Major hindrance in providing internet services in Pakistan is acquiring Right of Way from public and private authorities (Owners of Right of Way) Over the last few years, there have been many instances reported to PTA and MoIT&T related to Right-of-Way (RoW) disputes.
 These have come from telecom operators who cite undue demands from various public bodies (owners of RoW).
 MoIT&T began a process of consultation with all relevant stakeholders to develop a standard mechanism for addressing the long-standing issue of RoW being faced by telecom operators and has prepared draft RoW rules.
 The Telecom Authority (PTA) is actively pursuing and participating in finalizing the RoW Rules in the larger interest of the telecom sector.